-September 2021 will see the return of the Museum of Rural Life (MORL) heritage weekend.
-The Tractor Run will be on Saturday 11th September with the Steam & Vintage Vehicle day taking place on Sunday 12th September enabling us to see the machines of the past working together again.
+September 2022 will see the return of the Museum of Rural Life (MORL) heritage weekend.
+The Tractor Run, on 10th September, along with the Steam & Vintage Vehicle Day, on Sunday 11th September, will enable us to see the machines of the past working together again.
 Keep an eye on the Manor House website and Facebook page for all of the details.

-In April last year we looked into the origins of the combine and agricultural engineers Fenton Townsend Ltd , this year the threshing machine history has provided an insight into the manufacturer, led us to the machine men of the Lincolnshire Wolds and a glimpse of threshing days of the past.
+In April 2020 we looked into the origins of the combine and agricultural engineers Fenton Townsend Ltd , this time around the threshing machine history has provided an insight into the manufacturer, led us to the machine men of the Lincolnshire Wolds and a glimpse of threshing days of the past.

 The Portable Threshing Machine

 Tuxford’s, agricultural engineers of Boston are credited with being the first to introduce a portable thrashing machine in 1842, followed by the first combined machine ( which dressed, separated, thrashed and winnowed) two years later.
 In 1858 The Book of Farm Implements and Machines ( Blackwood ) notes that Hornsby & Son of Grantham and Clayton & Shuttleworth of Lincoln are among those celebrated for their manufacture of this form of machine.

 The MORL machine has the mark of R Hornsby of Grantham, along with a number, last year Ashley established a few more specifics on this particular machine :

 Model : R. Hornsby of Grantham, 4’ 6” Right Drive.

 Year : Delivered on 3/7/1891 to W & A Brumpton Alford (Swaby), Threshing Contractors.

 Power : Belt drive to Main Pulley by Steam Engine